Transcript: Gut Flora & Obesity

 Only one in ten of the cells in your body is human.
-The other 90% are bacteria—we have about a 100 trillion of them on us and in us.
+The other 90% are bacteria; we have about 100 trillion of them on us, and in us.
 The human colon is considered the most biodense ecosystem in the world.
 We’re just like along for the ride.
 We exist as one big superorganism, in a mutually beneficial symbiotic relationship—usually.

 There are some species of bacteria better at extracting calories from our feces than others.
-Pooped calories end up in the toilet rather than on our hips.
-But there’s certain obesity-associated bacteria with an increased capacity for energy harvest.
-Our bodies are trying to get rid of fecal matter, but certain bacteria in our colon can take our waste, break it down further, and release calories that are then absorbed back into our blood stream.
-So here our body is trying to get rid of it all and the calories are bouncing right back.
+Pooped calories end up in the toilet, rather than on our hips.
+But there are certain obesity-associated bacteria with an increased capacity for energy harvest.
+Our bodies are trying to get rid of fecal matter, but certain bacteria in our colon can take our waste, break it down further, and release calories that are then absorbed back into our bloodstream.
+So here our body is trying to get rid of it all, and the calories are bouncing right back.